4Ax-Technologies/capture_device1/Program architecture.md

 pip3 install pyautogui

-On Linux (Nano), you may need to install the scrot application, and Tkinter in the following order:
+On Linux (Nano), you may need to install the scrot application and Tkinter, in the following order:

 	sudo apt-get install python3-tk
 	sudo apt-get install python3-dev